abdelrhman-shawky/KAITECH_GP/README.md

 ## Support

-If you encounter any issues or have questions, please contact [Your Name/Support Email].
+If you encounter any issues or have questions, please contact [Abdelrhman Shawky/abdelrhman.shawky156@gmail.com].

 ## License